 Domaine de la Taille aux Loups

-Although Domaine de la Taille aux Loups does not seem to enjoy the same high profile as one or two of its Vouvray or even Montlouis-sur-Loire stablemates, it is certainly one of the most significant domaines of Touraine, and is a good candidate for appellation leader in Montlouis-sur-Loire.
+Domaine de la Taille aux Loups is certainly one of the most significant domaines of Touraine and is, alongside the domaine of François Chidaine, an obvious candidate for appellation leader in Montlouis-sur-Loire.
 And yet this is a very young domaine, established only twenty-or-so years ago.
-For most of those years it has been home to Jacky Blot, although it was not he who established it; frequently overlooked, the viticultural maverick who brought La Taille aux Loups into being was a man from Bordeaux named Christian Prudhomme.
+For most of those years it was home to the late Jacky Blot (1948 – 2023), although it was not he who established it; frequently overlooked, the viticultural maverick who brought La Taille aux Loups into being was a man from Bordeaux named Christian Prudhomme.

 Please log in to continue reading: